- Bold Green Foliage Edged in Yellow

 Best Locations For Growing Gold Child English Ivy

 Light and humidity are the most critical factors when selecting a location for English Ivy.
 This houseplant needs increased humidity during the warmer months when it is actively growing.
 Place the plant in a naturally humid area or use a pebble tray to boost the air's dampness.
-Gold Child English Ivy can live in dryer conditions during the winter, but monitor the leaves and increase the humidity if the foliage starts to dry out and turn brown along the edges.
+Gold Child English Ivy can live in drier conditions during the winter, but monitor the leaves and increase the humidity if the foliage starts to dry out and turn brown along the edges.

 Gold Child English Ivy Sunlight Requirements